Can you imagine a modern marketing strategy without content and SEO?

 For content to rank, it has to target what the competition does well too.

 In fact, analyzing top-ranking content is the shortest way to discover new opportunities to rank higher.
 Both teams should provide insights to uncover those.

 The SEO team utilizes their strengths to identify factors that make those pages rank so well.
 For example, the length, a common structure, the type of information included and much more.

-(Meta title report in Content Fusion.)
+(Meta description report in Content Fusion.)